lydiadwyer/sheparddb/README.md

 ## Coding Guidlines

-Don't use Python virtual environments.
-They don't really offer robust dependency isolation, and are an anti-patter in production systems.
+Don\'t use Python virtual environments.
+They don\'t really offer robust dependency isolation, and are an anti-patter in production systems.
 Instead, just use a Vagrant VM.